All travellers wishing to enter South Australia must complete a Cross Border Travel Registration with SA Police.

 The Health Exemptions Panel considers applications on a case-by-case basis, and an internal review may be considered independent of the Exemptions Panel.

-If you wish to dispute a decision by the SA Health Exemptions team and panel, please reply to Health Exemptions to lodge your request for a review.
+If you wish to dispute a decision by the SA Health Exemptions team and panel, please email firstname.lastname@example.org to lodge your request for review.
 You can provide additional information to support your request for a review of the decision, including:

 - supporting documentation that was not provided during the initial application,

-- circumstances that have changed since you initial application,
+- circumstances that have changed since your initial application,

 - other information omitted from your initial application.

-This will be review by two senior health officials, independent of the Health Exemptions Panel and you will be notified in writing of the outcome of the review.
+This will be reviewed by two senior health officials, independent of the Health Exemptions Panel and you will be notified in writing of the outcome of the review.

 If you wish to further dispute the outcome, you can contact the SA Ombudsman.